VeronicaLourens/hangman/README.md

 # Hangman Game

-Hangman game is a simple guessing Python terminal game that player guess a number each time.
-There is a hint that tells the player if the number guessed is too big or too small from the target.
-The player keeps guessing until guesses a correct number or until reaches the maximum attempts allowed.
+Hangman game is a simple guessing Python terminal game that user guesses a number each time.
+There is a hint that tells the user if the number guessed is too big or too small from the target.
+The user keeps guessing until guesses a correct number or until reaches the maximum attempts allowed.

 ## User Experience UX